heathermortensen/ecmc_repo/SeleniumFramework/README.md

 ![myPOM](./images/myPOM.png)
 **Figure 2.** Defining the Page Object Model More Specifically to this Use Case

-There is some variation in the types assigned to our instance variables inside our website's source code.
-There are qualifiers that might be relevant for testing purposes, so I included them in figure 3.
-HTML tags help us identify specific webpage components.
-Those identified in figure 3 are id, required id, name, data-testid
+HTML attributes might be relevant to testing, so I included them in the class diagram shown in figure 3.
+Those identified in figure 3 are id, required id, name, data-tested.
 What is a data-testid? https://medium.com/@automationTest/why-your-development-team-should-use-data-testid-attributes-a83f1ca27ebb

 I construct the POM as illustrated in figure 3.
 The website has three pages, therefore a class diagram has three classes.
 Instance variables for classes we intend to test are shown in black.
-Untested classes have white instance variables.
+Untested classes have instance variables Shown in white.

 [ ] TO DO: I forgot to add the button onto the drawing in the Contact Us class (figure 3)